mle86/sh-tests/README.md

 	but does NOT abort the test script.
 	Use it if you want to print multi-line error messages before calling *fail()*.

+* `skip [errorMessage]`
+	\
+	This function prints an error message in yellow on *stderr* and stops the test script,
+	but with exit status zero (success).
+	Use this, for example, if a precondition of your test script was not met and you don't consider that an actual test failure.

 * `cd_tmpdir`
 	\
 	Creates a temporary directory to work in and changes into it.